7 agency best practices to boost your marketing and earn more clients

 Even in the best of times, agency marketing can be like performing a delicate dance.
 You’ve got to make sure you’re meeting deadlines and coming in on-budget, while balancing the needs of your clients against your own long-term business goals.
 You need to know when to turn on a dime and change up your approach, but also when to double down on a winning strategy — all of these factors (and more) will inform the creation of your own agency marketing best practices.

 So with all of these variables to keep track of, it can be tough to figure out exactly what separates ‘good enough’ agency marketing from the very best of the best.
 There’s no magic bullet or secret sauce for successful agency marketing, but there are some highly effective techniques and best practices any firm can apply to maximize their reach, and bring in more clients and leads.

 1) Set the right expectations with a marketing SLA

 One of the most critical tasks in any agency-client relationship is setting the proper expectations for the kinds of services your firm will provide.
 Misaligned expectations can have serious repercussions for your business — the client’s hurt feelings might lead to them taking their business elsewhere, and the resulting negative word-of-mouth can impact your standing with current and prospective clients alike.

-The best way to head off these problems before they begin is with the proactive implementation of a Service Level Agreement (SLA), a contract between firm and client that specifies in clear detail the services you will provide.
+The best way to head off these problems before they begin is with the proactive implementation of a Service Level Agreement (SLA), a contract between firm and client that specifies in clear detail the services you will provide and the metrics you’ll be measured by.
 Though these types of contracts were previously associated with service providers like IT companies, insurance agencies, and telecoms, they have become increasingly common among agencies and marketers for the peace of mind they bring clients.